vnherdeiro/pyod/docs/issues.rst

 Installation
 ------------

 There are some known dependency issues/notes.
-Refer `installation <https://pyod.readthedocs.io/en/latest/install.html>`_ for more information.
+Refer to `installation <https://pyod.readthedocs.io/en/latest/install.html>`_ for more information.